morgverd/roomcontrolbot/README.md

 This discord bot controls your PI3 and enables it to play music through a YouTube based search system and a text to speech system that allows users that you give a role to access to speak in your room.
 \
-This was never a serious project, Just a fun thing do to.
+This was never a serious project, just a fun thing do to.
 ## Features
-- Sound commands, Allowing select users to speak, and even play music in your room.
+- Sound commands, Allowing select users to speak and even play music in your room.
 - Music search features allowing users to play songs based upon the name alone.
 - Lyric command that gets the captions of the song (*If there is any*)
 - Volume control for administrators to easily make any song louder or quieter.